 In a review of literature on immunizations and autism, an overwhelming majority of studies concluded that there is no causal association between the MMR vaccine and autism.
 Also, no convincing evidence was found to support an association between the vaccine preservative thimerosal and autism.
 In addition, no evidence was found to support the use of chelation therapy in autism.

 MMR-Vaccine and Regression in Autism Spectrum Disorders: Negative Results Presented from Japan

 MMR vaccine and regression in autism spectrum disorders (ASDs) were not linked in a study of 904 patients with ASD in Japan.
 No significant difference was found in the incidence of regression between MMR-vaccinated children and non-vaccinated children.

 Measles Vaccination and Antibody Response in Autism Spectrum Disorders

-Case-control study of 98 vaccinated children aged 10-12 years in the UK with autism spectrum disorder (ASD) and two control groups of similar age: 52 children with special educational needs but no ASD and 90 children in the typically developing group.
-No difference was found between cases and controls for measles antibody response.
+Researchers studied 98 vaccinated children aged 10-12 years in the UK with ASD and two control groups of similar age: 52 children with special educational needs but no ASD and 90 children in the "typically developing" group.
 There was no dose-response relationship between autism symptoms and antibody concentrations.